feymez/Admin-DBM/README.md

 # Konfiguracja Ghostping

-Wchodzimy do akcji #9
+Wchodzimy do akcji #9 <br>
-W każdym z warunków mamy umieszczoną akcję Send Message W każdej z tych akcji podajemy ID kanału Discord na którym chcemy mieć logi ghostpingów
+W każdym z warunków mamy umieszczoną akcję Send Message <br>
+W każdej z tych akcji podajemy ID kanału Discord na którym chcemy mieć logi ghostpingów <br>

+# Ghostping Configuration

+We go to action #9 <br>
+In each of the conditions we have a Send Message action <br>
+In each of these actions, we provide the ID of the Discord channel on which we want to have ghostping logs <br>

 # Konfiguracja Report